Huabalito and La Botella Bathroom Project – Peru

 The construction follows a program of education and training which commenced in October 2010.
 15 families in each community were invited to participate in a Healthy Homes program, based on family demographics and advice from local health promoters.
 The program involved a series of health and hygiene-related talks, with topics chosen by Matthew and local health promoters.

 Twice a month families were required to attend these health talks on themes such as hand washing, water treatment, family violence, and trash management.
-In addition, families were responsible to install Tippy Taps (simple and economical hand-washing stations), initiate water treatment practices, and dig a mini-landfill.
-After each session, follow-up visits were paid to families to check for learning and practices in home and to resolve any questions or clarify information from the session.
+In addition, families were responsible to install Tippy Taps (simple and economical hand-washing stations), initiating water treatment practices, and digging a mini-landfill.
+After each session, follow-up visits were paid to families to check for learning and practices in the home and to resolve any questions or clarify information from the session.